 All details on the subject areas of study and general exam information can be viewed in the syllabus of Refrigeration Operator.

 To Book an Evaluation

-- Submit your completed application signed by the Chief Engineer / Company official along with clear copies of prerequisites; this can be done online or to any Technical Safety BC office.
+- Submit your completed application, along with clear copies of prerequisites.
+This can be done via email to firstname.lastname@example.org or n person at any Technical Safety BC office.

 - Pay fees on receiving a call from Technical Safety BC.

 Certificates of Qualification must be renewed every three years.
 To renew your certificate, please login to your online account as a certificate holder.

 All certificates issued without an expiry date under the Power Engineers, Boiler, Pressure Vessel & Refrigeration Safety Regulation, including power engineer certificates, need to be renewed in order to remain valid.

 - qualified refrigeration mechanic (qualifying time not required); or

 - successful completion of an approved refrigeration operator’s course; or

 - proof of having an equivalent technical educational background that has been approved by a provincial safety manager.